Associate Editor, Journal of Design, Business & Society

 In practice, as a speaker and consultant, I am an interdisciplinary creative problem-solver bringing the resources of several fields and noteworthy institutions to bear on individual, organizational, and public problems—all in the context of my keen interest in technology and other forces shaping the future.
 I also design bespoke studies, including psychometric tests and questionnaires, and lead workshops on the themes of my research in several different countries.
 Through my background in art and design, I sometimes consult for large scale public meaning, identity, and community-building projects.

-If you have project or event that might be of mutual interest, please contact me.
+If you have project, event, or other opportunity that might be of mutual interest, please contact me.